Pennsylvania Sedge

 Cultivation: Pennsylvania Sedge prefers partial or dappled sunlight and mesic to dry conditions with good drainage.
 A sandy loam or loose loam with abundant organic matter is preferred; this sedge also adapts to thin rocky soil if there is a layer of loam and decaying organic matter on top.

-Range & Habitat: Pennsylvania Sedge is occasional to locally common in most areas of Illinois; it is least common in south-central Illinois (see Distribution Map).
-Habitats include open upland woodlands, thinly wooded bluffs, wooded slopes, sandy savannas, and rocky or sandy openings in wooded areas.
-This sedge is found in areas where Oak trees are commonly present.
+Range & Habitat: The native Pennsylvania Sedge is occasional to locally common in most areas of Illinois; it is least common in south-central Illinois (see Distribution Map).
+Habitats include upland woodlands, thinly wooded bluffs, wooded slopes, sandy savannas, rocky or sandy openings in wooded areas, hill prairies, and upland prairies.
+This sedge is often found in dry woodland areas where oak trees (Quercus spp.) are present.

-Photographic Location: Wooded slopes in Vermillion County, Illinois.
+Photographic Location: Wooded slopes in Vermilion County, Illinois.

 Comments: This is one of the first sedges to bloom during the spring.
-Pennsylvania Sedge is very similar to Carex lucorum and Carex heliophila (Sun Sedge); these latter two species are sometimes considered different varieties of Pennsylvania Sedge (e.g., Carex pensylvanica distans & Carex pensylvanica digyna respectively).
-Compared to Pennsylvania Sedge, these species/varieties have longer perigynia (3.04.0 mm. in length).
-The perigyneal beaks of Carex lucorum are more slender and longer than those of Pennsylvania Sedge, while Sun Sedge has leaf blades that are more stiff and revolute (rolled).
-Another similar species, Carex communis, lacks the long stolons of Pennsylvania Sedge.
-Most of these species prefer similar habitats to Pennsylvania Sedge, although Sun Sedge is more common in the shorter prairies of the Great Plains states.
+Pennsylvania Sedge (Carex pensylvanica) is very similar to Carex lucorum and Sun Sedge (Carex heliophila); these latter two species are sometimes considered different varieties of Pennsylvania Sedge (e.g., Carex pensylvanica distans and Carex pensylvanica digyna respectively).
+Compared to Pennsylvania Sedge, these species/varieties have longer perigynia (3.0–4.0 mm. in length).
+The perigyneal beaks of Carex lucorum are more slender and long than those of Pennsylvania Sedge, while Sun Sedge has leaf blades that are more stiff and revolute (rolled).
+Two other species that are similar in appearance, Carex communis and Carex albicans, lack the long stolons of Pennsylvania Sedge.
+Most of these species prefer similar habitats to Pennsylvania Sedge, although Sun Sedge is more common in the open prairies of the Great Plains states.